-Several high profile instances of investment fraud have occurred recently resulting in hundreds of billions of dollars in losses for defrauded investors.
-In the wake of the crumbling subprime mortgage market, the values of mortgage backed securities with ties to subprime mortgages have plummeted.
-Unfortunately for many investors, mutual and hedge funds were heavily invested in mortgage backed securities which, in turn, had ties to risky subprime mortgages.
-As a result, the funds experienced precipitous declines in value resulting in huge losses for their investors.
+Several high profile instances of investment fraud have occurred recently resulting in hundreds of billions in losses for defrauded investors.
+In the wake of the crumbling subprime mortgage market, the values of mortgage-backed securities with ties to subprime mortgages have plummeted.
+Unfortunately for many investors, mutual and hedge funds were heavily invested in mortgage-backed securities which, in turn, had ties to risky subprime mortgages.
+As a result, the funds experienced precipitous declines in value resulting in massive losses for their investors.

 Recent Investment Fraud Cases

-Investors in some Regions Morgan Keegan mutual funds have suffered serious financial losses as a result of the funds' disproportionate investments in securities linked to subprime mortgages.
-Despite fund descriptions as having "conservative credit posture" and being "without excessive credit risk", several Morgan Keegan funds have lost between 50% and 75% of their values as a consequence of their heavy investments in mortgage backed securities with ties to risky subprime mortgages.
+- Investors in some Regions Morgan Keegan mutual funds have suffered serious financial losses as a result of the funds' disproportionate investments in securities linked to subprime mortgages.
+Despite fund descriptions as having "conservative credit posture" and being "without excessive credit risk," several Morgan Keegan funds have lost between 50% and 75% of their values as a consequence of their substantial investments in mortgage-backed securities with ties to risky subprime mortgages.
 Investors who invested in these funds based on representations of them as conservative funds have been defrauded by Morgan Keegan and may be entitled to recover losses.

-Only days after Bear Stearns executives bolstered investor confidence by publicly downplaying the company's financial problems, Bear Stearns' stock value experienced one of the sharpest declines ever recorded for a blue chip stock—more than 96% in four days.
+- Only days after Bear Stearns executives bolstered investor confidence by publicly downplaying the company's financial problems, Bear Stearns' stock value experienced one of the sharpest declines ever recorded for a blue chip stock—more than 96% in four days.
 On March 12, 2008, Bear Stearns stock was trading at more than $60 per share.
 Four days later, Bear Stearns agreed to be acquired by JP Morgan Chase for $2 per share to avoid bankruptcy.
-This egregious failure to disclose material facts about the company's actual financial state resulted in tremendous losses for defrauded investors.
-Investors who lost money as a result may be entitled to recover losses.
+This egregious failure to disclose material facts about the company's actual financial statements resulted in tremendous losses for defrauded investors.
+Investors who lost money, as a result, may be entitled to recover losses.